-Other indicators are also very positive: exclusions remain well below the national average, despite a stringent set of expectations in terms of behaviour, whilst attendance across Years 7-11, which is traditionally high, reached 95.99%, another school record.
+Other indicators are also very positive: exclusions remain well below the national average, despite a stringent set of expectations in terms of behaviour, whilst attendance across Years 7-11, which is traditionally high, has remained so.

-The school is over-subscribed at Year 7 and the Borough of Southend is experiencing increasing numbers of students.
-As a consequence, the Borough is funding the expanding of the school premises and September 2019 saw the first Sixth Form intake.
-In September there was 884 pupils (September 2019: 856).
+The Borough of Southend is experiencing increasing numbers of students.
+As a consequence, the Borough has funded the expansion of the school premises and in September 2019 the school saw the first six form intake for year 7.
+In September there was 967 pupils (September 2020: 939).